department-of-veterans-affairs/va.gov-team/teams/vsa/teams/disability-experience/team-meetings/product-sync.md

       - Expect to be able to share the migration roadmap/timeline by end of April(sprint end date of April 26th)
       - **Action Item** - Communicate the timeline to Janet Cutinho
 - Cadence for Matt meeting with the team
+   - Open to whatever frequency is best for the team, given calendar constraints
-   - Review next week on how to best engage Matt, cadence and expectation from these meetings
+   - Review next week on how to best engage Matt, cadence and expectations from these meetings
 - Product/UX meeting scheduled on April 4th to review portfolio goals

-### Date: March 29 2023
+### Date: March 28 2023
 ### Topics covered:
 - Value Effort matrix review with stakeholders - prioritization prep for 4-6 ideas
 - 526 Lighthouse migration timeline